Medicare Fraud: Do MCOs Have Accountability Too?

 With the publication of the Yates memo, I expect to see CMS holding MCOs and other state agencies accountable for the actions of its providers.
 Not to say that the MCOs should actively, independently investigate Medicare/caid fraud, but to notify the Human Services Department (HSD) if abnormalities exist, especially if as blatant as one doctor with 387 patients suffering from ankylosing spondylitis.

-Posted on July 27, 2016, in Audits, CMS, Credible Allegations of Fraud, Criminal Medicaid Fraud, DHHS, Doctors, Federal Government, Federal Law, Fraud, Gordon & Rees, Health Care Providers and Services, HHS, Innocent Until Proven Guilty, Knicole Emanuel, Lawsuit, Legal Analysis, Managed Care, MCO, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicare, Medicare Administrative Contractor, Medicare Attorney, Medicare Audits, Medicare RAC, Medicare Reimbursement Rates, Physicians, Primary Care, Primary Care Physicians, Prosecution, RAC Audits, Regulatory Audits and tagged Ankylosing spondylitis, Capitation, Dr. Isaac Thompson, Excess capitation fees, HCC codes, Health care, Health care provider, Hierarchal condition categatory, Humana, Managed care, Managed Care Organizations, Medicaid, Medicaid Reimbursments, Medicare, Medicare Advantage, Medicare Advantage beneficiaries, Medicare Attorney, Medicare Audits, Medicare beneficiaries, Medicare Fraud, Medicare Lawyer; Medicare Attorney, Medicare providers, Medicare Reimbursements, Primary Care, Primary Care Physician, Yates memo.
+Posted on July 27, 2016, in CMS, Credible Allegations of Fraud, Criminal Medicaid Fraud, Doctors, Federal Government, Federal Law, Fraud, Health Care Providers and Services, HHS, Innocent Until Proven Guilty, Knicole Emanuel, Lawsuit, Legal Analysis, Managed Care, MCO, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicare, Medicare Administrative Contractor, Medicare and Medicaid Provider Audits, Medicare Attorney, Medicare Audits, Medicare RAC, Medicare Reimbursement Rates, NC DHHS, Physicians, Primary Care, Primary Care Physicians, Prosecution, RAC Audits, Regulatory Audits and tagged Ankylosing spondylitis, Capitation, Dr. Isaac Thompson, Excess capitation fees, HCC codes, Health care, Health care provider, Hierarchal condition categatory, Humana, Managed care, Managed Care Organizations, Medicaid, Medicaid Reimbursments, Medicare, Medicare Advantage, Medicare Advantage beneficiaries, Medicare Attorney, Medicare Audits, Medicare beneficiaries, Medicare Fraud, Medicare Lawyer; Medicare Attorney, Medicare providers, Medicare Reimbursements, Primary Care, Primary Care Physician, Yates memo.
 Bookmark the permalink.
 2 Comments.